 The second part of these Vegan Keto and Low Carb Recipes is where I talk about my experience with eating a vegan keto diet.
 This is just a resource, not medical or nutritional advice.
 I am not a doctor or nutritionist.

 With that said, below are the Vegan Keto and Low Carb Recipes that I made while I was on a vegan keto diet.
 The first few months I was eating 20 grams of net carbs a day to get into and maintain ketosis.

 I used ketosis test strips to check that I was in ketosis.
 There are other ways to check, but that's what I used because it was an inexpensive tool.

 I slowly increased my net carbs, so some of the recipes are for the beginning stages of a vegan keto diet, while others are for when you can include more carbs in your diet.
-You can adjust the portions accordingly.These Vegan Keto and Low Carb Recipes are a great resource for anyone going on a vegan keto diet or cutting back on carbs.
+You can adjust the portions accordingly.These Keto Vegan Recipes are a great resource for anyone going on a vegan keto diet or cutting back on carbs.
 There's also some great recipes for adding healthy fats into your diet!
 Click To Tweet

 Vegan Fat Bombs